Previous Post: Day 6 – Tsarang To Yara Via Dhi

 Our camp was set up not far from a herder’s rough shelter and animal pens constructed from boulders and mud.
 We had lunch in the dining tent – the green tent you see in the image below – and then relaxed for a while before heading up to the cliff caves for a visit.

-When I expressed my annoyance at the 500 rupee entrance fee – migawd! more than double what we had paid elsewhere! – Robert was kind enough to point out that I was making a scene about $3.!
+When I expressed my annoyance at the 500 rupee entrance fee – migawd! more than double what we had paid elsewhere! – my fellow trekker Rob was kind enough to point out that I was making a scene about $3.!

 The image below shows the path up to the temple; some work has been done to make it safer.

-The mandala at the center of the dome is that of Akshobhya Buddha, who is seated in the “touching the earth” pose in the middle.
+The mandala at the center of the dome is that of Akshobhya Buddha seated in the “touching the earth” pose in the middle.
 He is surrounded by eight goddesses, each representing one of the eight auspicious emblems.
 It echoes the Astamangala found on the Tashi Kabum ceiling.

 See here for a full description of the mandala.
 Below is another rendition of the image of the core of the Akshobhya mandala which is in the collection of the Rubin Museum of Art in New York.